HubSpot/ui-extensions-examples/multi-step-flow/README.md

 ### Step 2: Create the project

-In the folder where you want this sample to be cloned, create a new project by running `hs project create --templateSource="HubSpot/ui-extensions-examples" --location="multi-step-flow" --name="multi-step-flow" --template="multi-step-flow"`
+In the folder where you want this sample to be cloned, create a new project by running `hs project create --templateSource="HubSpot/ui-extensions-examples" --dest="multi-step-flow" --name="multi-step-flow" --template="multi-step-flow"`

 ### Step 3: Install dependencies